The Make School Summer Academy is an eight week program for developers of all experience levels to enhance their development skills

-Can I build an app instead of a game?
+Can I build a game instead of an app?

-What are the differences between the Games / Apps track and the VR track?
+What are the differences between the Games track and the Apps track?

-Apps and Games are the classic tracks offered at our Summer Academy.
-They focus on mobile development and are perfectly suited for both the intermediate and advanced student.
+Apps and Games are the classic tracks offered at our Summer Academy, and are perfectly suited for both the intermediate and advanced student.
 Beginner students will need to complete prework.
 The Apps and Games track are 8 week courses where students first learn Swift by cloning best-selling iOS apps or games, then finish off the summer by designing their own app or game and launching it to the App Store.
-In the VR track, you learn C# and Unity.
-It is also 8 weeks long and ends with submitting your own title to the Steam Store.

 My city isn't listed, can I participate?